naacl-org/naacl-2021-website/_pages/participants.md

 To get to the event, catch the shuttle bus outside of the Hyatt Regency (the conference hotel) between 6:45 pm and 7:15 pm.

+## Registration Hours

+The on-site registration counters will only be open during the following hours:

+- Sunday, June 2 &ndash; Tuesday, June 4 : 7:30am - 6:00pm
+- Wednesday, June 5 : 8:00am - 5:30pm
+- Thursday, June 6 &ndash; Friday, June 7 : 7:30am - 5:30pm

+## Poster Information

+Each poster paper (main conference, industry track, and Student Research Workshop) will be assigned a free-standing poster board with a display surface that is 8 feet long and 4 feet tall.
+Authors are free to use as much of that space as they would like.
+There is a [FedEx office](https://local.fedex.com/mn/minneapolis/office-5570/) in the hotel if you need on-site printing – they are sure to be busy during the conference, so plan ahead if you need their services.

+## WiFi Information

+To join the conference wifi:
+- Select the Network named “Hyatt Meeting Space”
+- A login page will come up for you to enter a code.
+- Enter `NAACL2019` and hit go.

+If you experience any problems, please call Encore at 612-596-4673 for technical support.

+## Remote Presentation

+This year, NAACL is introducing the option of remote presentations for presenters who cannot otherwise attend the conference.
+More details are available in this [blog post](/blog/remote-presentations/) authored by the remote presentation chairs.

+To apply for a remote presentation slot at NAACL-2019, please fill out [this form](/downloads/telepresence_form.docx) and e-mail it to [naacl-2019-remote-presentation@googlegroups.com](mailto:naacl-2019-remote-presentation@googlegroups.com).
+Decisions will be made on a case-by-case basis.

 ## Transportation

+### From the Airport

 There is light rail service from both airport terminals to within a few blocks of the conference hotel, for $2 each way.
 Tickets are purchased from vending machines at the stations, and trains run every 10 minutes from 6am-7:30pm, and then 3-4 times an hour 7:30pm to midnight.

 Specifically, you want the BLUE line Northbound toward downtown (the other direction will take you to the Mall of America).
 Take it to the Nicollet Mall Station stop (30min ride), which is at 5th & Nicollet.
 From there, you can walk the half mile along Nicollet to the hotel (12th & Nicollet), or take any of the 10,11,17 or 18 bus lines (the 10 and 18 are free along this route).

+### In the Area
+Bus fares range from $2.00 to $3.25, depending on time of day.
+To ride a few blocks in the Downtown Zone, the fare is $.50.
+"Free Ride" buses will take you along Nicollet Mall.

+Catch the train on the Blue or Green line.
+Light-rail transit (LRT) connects downtown Minneapolis with the airport, Mall of America, Saint Paul and 43 other stations.

+Visit the [Metro Transit website](https://www.metrotransit.org) for information on routes, schedule and ticket prices.

+### Car Sharing
+Book a Zipcar online or via the mobile app for a couple of hours or the whole day.
+Gas and insurance included.

+### Amtrak
+[The Union Depot](https://www.uniondepot.org) is part of the Amtrak national train system.
+Amtrak Ticket Office Hours: 6:30 am to 11:30 pm.
+Self service kiosks are available 24 hours.

+### Biking &amp; Walking

+[Nice Ride](https://www.niceridemn.com) is a non-profit bike sharing system.
+Simply take a bike, and return it to any station in the system when you arrive at your destination.

+Built around several lakes and the Mississippi River, Minneapolis's urban cityscape surrounds a lush green park system providing the ideal landscape for walking.

+## Maps

+A variety of maps of the areas around the conference venue as well as outer Minneapolis areas can be found [here](https://www.minneapolis.org/map-transportation/maps/).

+[Here](/downloads/naacl-2019-map.pdf) is map of the the area around the conference (Hyatt Regency and the Doubletree Inn and Suites, student housing).

+And, for those who like to shop or are just curious, [this map](/downloads/nicollet-mall-map.pdf) shows the famous Nicollet Mall.

 ## Accommodation

+{% include figure image_path="/assets/images/minneapolis/hotel.jpg" alt="an image of the hyatt regence hotel" caption="The Hyatt Regency Hotel in Downtown Minneapolis." %}

 We have secured accommodation for participants at NAACL-HLT 2019 discounted rates at the Hyatt Regency Minneapolis which is also the conference venue.
 You can learn more about the hotel [here](https://www.hyatt.com/en-US/hotel/minnesota/hyatt-regency-minneapolis/msprm).